Exporting to China

 All service companies obtaining income in China or with consumers located in China are subject to Chinese taxes, unless exempted expressly by Chinese regulations.

-Customs and documentation in China
+Customs and documentation for China

 Complying with HMRC regulations to export to China